The Innovation Pathway

 Assess

-Take our competency self-assessment for early career teaching and learning professionals to evaluate your skills and abilities and to help you identify your strengths and growth opportunities in the areas of supporting change, making well-informed decisions, exploring contemporary issues and trends, designing a change initiative, and more.
+Take our self-assessment for early career professionals to evaluate your skills and abilities and to identify your strengths and growth opportunities in team performance, resource management, leadership practices, and project operations.

 Make Connections

-Join the Young Professionals Community Group, which is specifically for those in the early stages of their career.
+Learn about and join the Young Professionals Community Group for support in the early stages of your career.

 Make Connections

-Become an EDUCAUSE ambassador and help your organization get the most out of its membership by connecting colleagues with resources.
+Become an EDUCAUSE ambassador for your institution and get the most out of your membership by connecting your colleagues with beneficial resources.

 Engage in Mentoring